NovaProj/Nix/README.md

 There's a lot of things that still has to be implemented in Nix.
 Most important ones are as follows:

-- [ ] Resume file downloads from Data or local file
 - [ ] Authentication with URLCredential
 - [ ] Network Reachability
 - [ ] More tests